aaronwolfeaaron/School_District_Analysis/README.md

 * How is the school summary affected?

+The school summary changes are best appreciated when broken down by factor (school size, school type, budget) and those factors will be addressed below.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?